Software Testing And Training

 The second mechanism presents the ability to select several folders, and create a full blown “base-line version” of them and everything they relate to.
 Defects, inner-connections, tests, history data, resources – all these and more will be “frozen” and preserved as a base-line.
 You can then choose to revert back to an old baseline, and truly regain all the abilities that were present at that time.
 As all the resources, attachments tests and reports will be restored, you don’t have to worry about forgetting anything, or leaving some minor resource at the wrong version.
 This is versioning with a vengeance – it allows you to track the AUT’s versions with your own automation versions, enabling, among other things, running automation efforts on several AUT versions at once.

 For conclusion – The new abilities inherit in the connection of QTP and QC Atlantis are (or at least seem to be) revolutionary.
-At last, QTP projects can be natively managed as code projects; and some of the supporting infrastructure is surprisingly robust and useful.
+At last, QTP projects can be naively managed as code projects; and some of the supporting infrastructure is surprisingly robust and useful.

 Application Security | PCI DSS Overview